rix1/meeting-timer/README.md

 ### Built With

 This project uses [Next.js](nextjs.org) which makes it easy to create React apps with zero config.
-Styling is done with [Tachyons](http://tachyons.io/), and custom stuff is achieved with [Emotion](https://emotion.sh/).
+Styling is done with [Tachyons](http://tachyons.io/) and Styled-system, and custom stuff is achieved with [Emotion](https://emotion.sh/).

 ### Prerequisites